mattdowdell/notes/style/observability.md

 community.
 As such, they often cover scenarios that we may not have yet encountered, but may do so in the future.
 By adopting these standards as much as possible, we can benefit from the learnings of others.
 As such, we should strive to adopt existing standards even when no middleware implementation exists.
-For example, while `otelsql` implements [`db.client`] metrics for SQL databases, it can also be inplemented for NoSQL databases which may lack an equivalent library.
+For example, while `otelsql` implements [`db.client`] metrics for SQL databases, the metrics can also be implemented for NoSQL databases which may currently lack an equivalent library.

 [OpenTelemetry metric semantic conventions]: https://opentelemetry.io/docs/specs/semconv/general/metrics/
 [Controller-Runtime]: https://book.kubebuilder.io/reference/metrics-reference